Fish factory: Size

 Fish factories range in the size and in the variety of fish species which they process.
 The availability, variety, and profitability of local fish influences the scale of fish factories.
 Higher profitability and variety of local fish promotes larger operations such as industrialized fish factories that may consist of multiple buildings constructed on multiple acres, and facilitates smaller family owned and community-based operations.
-The scale of a fish factory influences its’ capacity for processing and in general its annual profits, choosing methods that are best suited for their scale maximizes profits.
+The scale of a fish factory influences its capacity for processing and in general its annual profits, choosing methods that are best suited for their scale maximizes profits.
 Large factories utilize machinery to increase production speed and profitability while smaller factories mainly focus on manual labor to reduce operation cost increase their profits.
 Smaller fish factories tend to focus on producing a limited variety of products as most of their profits are made from local and regional sales; larger fish factories produce a greater variety of products and process a larger range of fish species to meet national and global demand.

 Sourcing

-Some species of fish, such as mackerel and herring, and can be caught at sea by large pelagic trawlers and offloaded to fisheries and fish factories within a few days of being caught.
+Some species of fish, such as mackerel and herring, can be caught at sea by large pelagic trawlers and offloaded to fisheries and fish factories within a few days of being caught.
 Alternatively, fish can be caught by factory ships which are offshore fish factories that can do the processing themselves on board.
-Some fish factories have fishing vessels that catch fish for them at a given times of the year.
-This has to do with conflicting quotas and seasons that impact when certain fish can be landed and how much can be caught within those time frames.
-Wild caught fish from fisheries and fishing vessels provide a significant amount of seafood to the fish processing industry but cannot keep up with global demand.
+Some fish factories have fishing vessels that catch fish for them at certain times of the year.
+This has to do with conflicting quotas and seasons that restrict when certain fish can be landed and how much can be caught within those time frames.
+Wild caught fish from fisheries and fishing vessels provide a significant amount of seafood to the fish processing industry, but cannot keep up with global demand.

-Aquaculture also referred to as fish farming is a method of fish production where fish are raised in large tanks or manmade bodies of water in order to supplement the global demand for fish that wild caught fish cannot fulfill.
+Aquaculture, also referred to as fish farming, is a method of fish production where fish are raised in large tanks or manmade bodies of water in order to supplement the global demand for fish that wild caught fish cannot fulfill.
 Fish factories require secure and reliable sourcing in order to ensure product quality; building relations with fish farms has proven beneficial for fish factories as they are reliable sources that can provide large quantities of fish.
 The mutually beneficial relationship between these two industries has led to the connecting of some fish factories and fish farms, which allows factories to secure sufficient product to meet demands.